 After the sixth steep, the tea has expanded to five times its initial size, and the leaves nearly fill the whole cup.
 The sixth steep is not as strong as the first and second tastes, but it has a soft flavor that leaves a clean tingle in the back of my throat.

-Ceremony not only conducts tea ceremonies, but it’s also a great place to go for zero-proof cocktails (Happy hour is from 5 to 7 p.m.)
-These drinks do not contain alcohol, but they have fun flavor profiles using teas, including oolong, matcha, lapsang, black tea and more mixed with ingredients like pickled plum, simple syrup, rice wine, coconut milk, lime juice, yuzu and much more.
-The ice for the drinks is handcut and each cocktail looks too pretty to drink, accented with flower petals.
+Ceremony not only conducts tea ceremonies, but it’s also a great place to go for full-proof and zero-proof cocktails.
+Handcrafted cocktails are either made with sake or tea-infused.
+There is a staple menu with two seasonal drinks, such as the Apple Teani (apple-infused sake with ginger, cinnamon, green cardamom, organic black tea, molasses, black pepper and cloves) and Matcha Beer (yuzu beer with a shot of freshly whisked matcha).
+The zero-proof drinks do not contain alcohol, but they have fun flavor profiles using teas, including oolong, matcha, lapsang, black tea and more mixed with ingredients like pickled plum, simple syrup, rice wine, coconut milk, lime juice, yuzu and much more.
+A current menu example is the zero-proof Honey Sour made with Oolong tea, bee pollen, raw honey, lemon and pure sugar cane.
+Each cocktail looks too pretty to drink, accented with flower petals and citrus.
 They also serve cold brew teas as zero-proof wine, including red, white and rose versions in wine glasses.

 Cheng is surprised that students show up right before closing time for tea drinks.
 “I find that our students don’t care what time of day it is.
-We have a Dirty Matcha with a shot of New Harvest nitro coffee.
-Students come in right before we close at 10 p.m. and get them,” she says.
+Students come in right before we close and get them,” she says.
 “I was worried how we would sell the tea in the evening, so this is good!”

 406 Brook St., Providence, ceremonypvd.com